kgrid/kgrid-activator/docs/configuration.md

 ### `kgrid.activator.autoActivateOnStartup`

-- Toggle whether or not the activator tries to activate KOs on startup
+- Toggle whether the activator tries to activate KOs on startup
 - Currently, the activator will try to activate everything in the shelf directory, as well as everything in the manifest set to `kgrid.shelf.manifest`.